 People just need to learn to have perspective in these situations.

-Trust me, I know how off-putting natural disasters can be, especially hurricanes which makes life crazy for days at a time before it even hits.
+Trust me, I know how off-putting natural disasters can be, especially during hurricane season which makes life crazy for days at a time before it even hits.

 There’s a reason NOAA does regularly updated projections.